Soft $Q(\lambda)$: A multi-step off-policy method for entropy regularised reinforcement learning using eligibility traces: Results: Multi-step Soft Q-learning

 This section presents novel update rules for multi-step extensions of soft Q-learning, where the agent learns from multiple steps rather than the most immediate step.
 Under the assumption that the state action values are approximately unchanging \citep{sutton2018reinforcement}, we can write the update rule for the N-step soft Q learning and its extension with eligibility traces, soft Q($\lambda$) using TD-errors.

 When following the Boltzmann policy, the N-step soft Q-learning is simply,

-Where $T$ is the time step at which the episode terminated, $Q_{t+n}$ denotes Q-value accessed or updated at timestep $t+n$, and the TD-errors are defined as follows.
-For $k=t$, the TD-error is given by equation \ref{eqn:softQ_delta}.
-For $k>t$, it includes the KL divergence term and is given by,
+Where $T$ is the time step at which the episode terminated, $Q_{t+n}$ denotes the Q-value accessed or updated at timestep $t+n$, and the TD-errors are defined as follows.
+Because on-policy N-step soft Q-learning expands the expectation over the state-value function, the TD-error for $k>t$ must explicitly include the KL divergence penalty.
+This formulation mirrors the exact temporal difference error derived in Equation 43 of \citet{schulman2017equivalence} for their soft TD($\lambda$) algorithm: